 Pools need regular upkeep.
 From cleaning the surfaces to using the right chemicals, the maintenance of a pool takes so much effort and time.
 Otherwise, problems like bacteria and algae could arise, and the PH levels could become imbalanced.

-All of these potential issues can wreak havoc to you and your family’s health.
+All of these potential issues can wreak havoc on your and your family’s health.
 The good news is that if you don’t have the energy or time to take care of a swimming pool, you can call a pool service company to maintain it.

 Most pool cleaning services cost around 50 to 150 dollars every week.
-Aside from the maintenance costs and numerous upkeep, pool energy use can cost you at least 100 dollars every month.
+Aside from the maintenance costs and numerous upkeep, pool energy use can cost you at least 100 dollars monthly.

 Swimming Pools Can Improve Quality Of Life

 Acquiring a home with a swimming pool has its fair share of advantages.
-For one, homeowners have access to their private pool to use whenever they want.
-Also, swimming can boost flexibility, cardiovascular health, and overall well-being of a person.
+For one, homeowners can access their private pool whenever they want.
+Also, swimming can boost flexibility, cardiovascular health, and the overall well-being of a person.